cianru/huawei-appgallery-publish-gradle-plugin/README.md

 * Publish APK or AAB build file in Huawei AppGallery
 * Submit the build on all users after getting store approve
 * Publish the build on a part of users (Release Phases)
-* Update Release Notes for publishing build (Release Notes).
+* Update Release Notes for publishing build (Release Notes)
-* Update App Basic Info for publishing build.
+* Update App Basic Info for publishing build
 * Separated settings for different configurations build types and flavors
-* Support of Gradle Portal and Gradle DSL.
+* Support of Gradle Portal and Gradle DSL
 * Support of Gradle 7.+

 The following features are missing:

 * Change App Store Information: description, app icon, screenshots and etc.
 * Support of Configuration Cache

+The following features doesn't support Huawei Publishing API:

+* Update appname, title and description.
+* Rollout Holding

 # Support versions
 The Android Gradle Plugin often changes the Variant API,